confluentinc/ksql/docs-md/installation/server-config/config-reference.md

 ksql.streams.producer.delivery.timeout.ms=2147483647

 # Set the maximum allowable time for the producer to block to
 # Long.MAX_VALUE.
-This allows KSQL to pause processing if the underlying
+This allows ksqlDB to pause processing if the underlying
 # Kafka cluster is unavailable.
 ksql.streams.producer.max.block.ms=9223372036854775807